 Find an experienced hunter and tag along

 Don’t ask this person to teach you.
 Just ask if you can come along.
 Don’t take a gun.
 Don’t ask to take a shot.
 Just keep your trap shut and do what he does.
 Once he sees that you’re respecting his ritual, he’ll let you in on some of his secrets.
+Find a farmer and see if they know anybody who hunts, they most likely will.

 Familiarize yourself with local and state laws and regulations

 Nothing will take the wind out of your hunting sails faster than making enemies with the Game Warden.
 Stay on his good side.
+Look at your state’s fish and wildlife official website and print out the state laws and regulations.

 Learn gun safety